The art of landscape design. Here is a link to an excellent paper on the subject.

 One will always favor a winding path rather than a straight line, indeed the natural forms are rarely rigid.
 Moreover, we will also try to break the angles by soft curves which will allow to connect the paths between them as well as the different living spaces.

-Indeed the essences that we will select for your development will depend on the acidity of this one.
-If this is high, we will, for example, prefer plants with heather soil, whereas in standard soil, other plants will be more suitable.
-We try to avoid the implantation of azaleas, rhododendrons, camellias and other acidophilous plants in areas that are not conducive to this, because it requires the creation of very specific pits and the plants will never As much at ease as in a naturally adapted land.
+Soils structure an pH will determine which species will grow well.
+We try to avoid the implantation of azaleas, rhododendrons, camellias and other acid loving plants in areas that are not conducive to this, because it requires the creation of very specific zones and the plants will never do as well as they do in naturally acid soils.

 9. Define the plant palette:

-Remember, the appreciation of a garden is something very personal.
-Each his tastes, each his colors.
+Tip: Remember, the appreciation of a garden is something very personal.
+Each client has unique tastes, each his colors.
 The garden must be a place of relaxation and pleasure.